Treating Amblyopia At Harrel Vision Therapy Center In Tulsa, Oklahoma

 How Does Vision Therapy Compare To Eye Patching?

-Amblyopia, commonly referred to as Lazy Eye, occurs when the brain and the eye are not working in unison, resulting in decreased vision in an eye that otherwise seems healthy.
-For the last few hundred years, one of the principal documented non-surgical treatments for individuals suffering from amblyopia has been eyepatch therapy.
+Amblyopia, commonly referred to as Lazy Eye, occurs when the brain and the eye are not working in unison.
+This results in decreased vision in an eye that otherwise seems healthy.

 How Long Does VT Take To Help With Lazy Eye?